 House of Commons releases Electronic Trade Documents Bill research briefing

-The Government anticipates several benefits arising from the implementation of this Bill.
-Electronic trade documents are expected to be more cost-effective, user-friendly, efficient, and secure compared to their paper counterparts.
-Their usage would lead to reduced trade expenses, accelerated transactions, minimised errors, and positive environmental outcomes.
-Overall, stakeholders have expressed favourable reception towards the Bill.
+The government anticipates several major benefits from this implementation.
+For instance, electronic trade documents are more cost-effective, efficient, and secure than traditional paper versions.
+Their usage will significantly reduce trade expenses and accelerate transactions.
+Additionally, digital systems minimise human errors and provide positive environmental outcomes.
+Overall, industry stakeholders have expressed a very favourable reception toward these changes.

 Courtesy: tradefinanceglobal.com